istio/istio.io/content/en/docs/ambient/migrate/enable-ambient-mode/index.md

 traffic is handled by ztunnel, which automatically routes through the destination's waypoint and enforces all L7 policies from the first request.

-This strategy also frontloads breaking changes.
+This strategy also anticipates breaking changes.
 Any client-side policies that are incompatible with ambient mode (such as egress `VirtualService` rules or `EnvoyFilter` resources) are discovered and resolved while migrating the client namespace, before the server is touched.